AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/the-magento-cloud-csi-doesnt-show-an-active-environment.md

 ## Solution

-You have to manually specify the environment with the e|-environment flag.
+It is necessary to specify the environment manually with the `-e|--environment` flag.

 1. Find the list of active environments and take note of the environment name: